On the Existence of Solutions to the Seiberg-Witten Vortex Equations with Exponential Decay on the Plane: Discussion

 Recall that the Seiberg-Witten vortex equations (with or without Higgs fields) are derived from the Seiberg-Witten equations in dimension four.
 There are other generalizations of the Seiberg-Witten equations that have been considered recently (see e.g., \cite{Taubes:2016voz, MR2980921, MR1392667, haydys2015compactness, nguyen2023pin, sadegh2023threedimensionalseibergwittenequations32spinors, sadegh2024fueteroperator32spinors}).
 The dimensional reduction employed in this paper is not the na\"ive one where we simply forget the other dimensions.
 As a result, the analysis of the moduli space in the 2-dimensional theory still lends some insights about the moduli space in higher dimensions.
 Therefore, it is interesting to investigate the same analysis question that is considered in this paper for the dimensional reduction of the many generalizations of the Seiberg-Witten equations.
 We will address this direction of research in the future.

-Additionally, the systems of Vekua-type equations considered in Section \ref{preliminaries} and used in Section \ref{Sec4} to justify properties of the zero sets of solutions to vortex equations are not only a new structure but arise naturally from the consideration of gauge equations.
-This indicates that they merit further study of their own. \endgroup
+Additionally, the systems of Vekua-type equations considered in Section \ref{preliminaries} and used in Section \ref{Sec4} to justify properties of the zero sets of solutions to vortex equations has not been used previously in the consideration of gauge equations.
+This indicates that they merit further study in this setting.